 Born in Hong Kong, Jason Y. Ng is a globetrotter who spent his entire adult life in Italy, the United States, and Canada before returning to his birthplace to rediscover his roots.
-He is a full-time lawyer, a published author, a newspaper columnist, and an adjunct law professor.
+He is a full-year lawyer, a published author, a newspaper columnist, and an adjunct law professor.

 Jason is also a social activist.
 He is an outspoken advocate for Hong Kong’s pro-democracy movement, freedom of expression, and the rights of foreign domestic workers and other minority groups.
 In 2016, Jason was elected President of PEN Hong Kong, the local chapter of PEN International which promotes literature and defends free expression around the world.
+In 2017, he appeared in the award-winning Netflix film JOSHUA: Teenager vs. Superpower.

 Jason earned his dual degree in finance and electrical engineering from the Wharton School of the University of Pennsylvania.
 He holds a Juris Doctor and M.B.A from the University of Toronto.
 He is admitted to the New York and the Massachusetts State Bars.